sdsc-complecs/Linux-text-tools/Exercises/Exercises.md

 files and see how this affects the output.

 ### nl 1
 Add line numbers to the planet-name.txt file.
 Experiment with options to left justify numbering, right justify numbering with zero padding, adjust the width of the numbers (useful in combination with zero padding), change the increment and change the starting number.
 Consult the nl man page as needed.

+### sort 1
+The produce.txt file contains the name, color, country of origin, and price for various fruits.
+Using the sort command, (i) sort by name, (ii) color, (iii) origin, (iv) price, (v) origin and then price, (vi) color, price and name.
+Keep in mind that price is a numerical value.

 ### split 1
 Split the file split-ex.txt into three parts using (i) default file naming parameters, (ii) a user defined prefix (e.g. part_), (iii) user defined suffix and numeric suffic instead of alphabetic suffix.
 Repeat specifying a line length instead of number of output files.

 ### awk 1
 Write an awk one-liner to print out the first and last fields from